KHollobaugh/bcc-firebase-workshop/README.md

-Starter code for Storage section of the firebase workshop by Kunz Leigh & Associates!
+Starter code for the Storage section of the firebase workshop by Kunz Leigh & Associates!

 ## Working title: BrewerBase